- Dr David Wakeling (Senior Lecturer, Computer Science/Director of Education Computer Science - University of Exeter)

 |Semester Assessment||Written Assignment: 30 hours||40%|

-Write simple programs in Java to search for solutions using AI techniques discussed in the module.
+1. Write simple programs to solve problems using an AI technique discussed in the module.

-Demonstrate an understanding of the learning methods discussed in the module.
+2. Demonstrate an understanding of the search techniques discussed in this module.

-Describe the importance of propositional and predicate logic in Artificial Intelligence systems.
+4. Describe the importance of propositional and predicate logic in Artificial Intelligence systems and solve simple problems.

 This module begins with a motivational section on the use of AI in computer games programming: one of the cutting-edge applications of AI in use today.
+The key concept of knowledge representation is introduced, followed by a variety of representational techniques including logic and fuzzy logic.
 It then focuses on the foundational issue of search (finding solutions to problems and games), naturally followed by evolutionary algorithms, optimisation and swarms.
-A key concept of knowledge represention is introduced, followed by a variety for representional techniques from logic and fuzzy logic.
 The course finishes with the use of AI techniques for data mining.

 2. Knowledge Representation and Logic

-Symbolic and sub-symbolic representations, logical representation for problems solving, inference, deduction, abduction, induction.
+Symbolic and sub-symbolic representations, logical representation for problem solving.